Stable Object Placement Planning From Contact Point Robustness: Real Robot Experiments

 \section{Real Robot Experiments}

 A practical placement planner should produce stable assemblies under the presence of uncertainty in the pose, shape, and inertial parameters of the objects.
 To evaluate the effectiveness of the proposed algorithm in such a scenario, we performed experiments with a Franka Research 3 robot arm equipped with a Robotiq 2F-85 gripper.
 A set of 10 non-convex basswood objects, pictured in \cref{fig:wooden_blocks}, is used for this experiment, where each object is built from manually-glued cuboids resulting in shapes that are slightly different from the models used by the planner.
 The mass density of the objects is assumed to be 415 $\textrm{kg}/\textrm{m}^3$, which is expected to differ from the actual value, introducing errors in the inertial models of the objects.
+In our experiments, the friction coefficient was assumed to be $0.5$ at interfaces between our basswood objects, which is expected to be an optimistic value.
+In practical applications where stability is critical, the friction coefficient can be assumed to be lower than its nominal value such that the planner acts more conservatively.
 Uncertainty in the initial pose of the objects, slippage, and Cartesian trajectory errors are expected to create a discrepancy between the planned and executed placements, potentially resulting in unstable assemblies.

 A total of 50 placements from 10 experiments pictured in \cref{fig:real_robot_scenes} (E1 to E10) are performed with the robot.
 Each experiment consists of iteratively placing objects in the scene until five objects are placed.
 For each placement, the proposed planner is ran 10 times, each time executing at most 20 iterations with an object selected randomly without replacement and with odds proportional to its mass (i.e., heavier objects are more likely to be placed first).
-For these experiments, sampling on the fixed support is allowed and \cref{eqn:prob_dist_with_robustness_fixed} is used with $\gamma = 0.5$ and with other parameters set to the same values as in the simulation experiments.
-If more than one placement results in the same minimum SR, the one with the largest median SR is selected in E1 -- E5, and the one with the smallest assembly volume is selected in E6 -- E10.
+For these experiments, sampling on the fixed support is allowed and \cref{eqn:prob_dist_with_robustness_fixed} is used with $\gamma =$ 0.5 and with other parameters set to the same values as in the simulation experiments.
+If more than one placement results in the same minimum SR, the one with the largest median SR is selected in E1--E5, and the one with the smallest assembly volume is selected in E6--E10.

 With the placement pose defined, a feasible grasp as far as possible to the contact points is determined.
 For each placement, the RRTConnect \cite{kuffner_rrt_2000} motion planner was run twice, each time for at most 10 seconds, to find collision-free trajectories to pick up and place the object.